 They also can cut through layers snow and frost that would snag conventional skates.
 Plus, ski boots are often warmer than conventional skating or hockey shoes.
 In Anchorage, Nordic skates are sold and rented by Alaska Outdoor Gear Rental or Alaska Mountaineering & Hiking.

 Adventure Skating Tips Comfort & Safety:

 - Ice should be at least four to five inches thick for skating and walking.
 Remember that wild ice is not maintained or regularly checked.
-You must be cautious, gather reports or drill your own holes.
+You must be cautious, gather reports or drill or chop your own holes.
 Even after measuring, ice thickness can vary across large bodies of water.
 It’s always possible to break through in an unexpected thin spot.